- Antique Diamonds

 Every antique diamond is unique.
 Their artisanal individuality makes up for mechanical precision.
 Antique diamonds were designed when candlelight was the primary source of indoor illumination, making them burst with intense fire.

-In popular culture, Carrie of “Sex in the city” says yes to Aidan’s proposal with a stunning Asscher-cut diamond ring after rejecting a pear-shaped diamond in a gold mounting.
+In popular culture, Carrie of “Sex in the City” says yes to Aidan’s proposal with a stunning Asscher-cut diamond ring after rejecting a pear-shaped diamond in a gold mounting.

 When you compare a vintage diamond to a modern diamond, it’s easy to see the difference.
 Should the charming past radiating from every facet of an heirloom diamond be destroyed to increase the perceived value?